Small-Scale and Craft Program

 What can the grant be used for?

 Other eligible expenditure will be accepted on a per case basis.
-Projects must be completed within 4 months of the executed Grant Agreement.
+Projects must be completed within six months of the executed Grant Agreement.
+Longer project times can be considered on a case-by-case basis.

 When can I apply for a grant?